-According to verses 12-15, the unsaved of all ages will be judged.
-Among the people so judged, note that the Beast (Anti-Christ) and the False prophet had already been throne in the Lake immediately after the Lord's Return.
+According to Revelation 20:11-15, the unsaved of all ages will be judged.
+This refers to all unsaved humanity except for the Beast (Anti-Christ) and the false prophet who will already have been thrown in the Lake immediately following the Lord's Return:

-Revelation 20:10 states this also: And the devil who deceived them was thrown into the lake of fire and brimstone, where the beast and the false prophet are also; and they will be tormented day and night forever and ever.
+Revelation 20:10 declares this, as well: And the devil who deceived them was thrown into the lake of fire and brimstone, where the beast and the false prophet are also; and they will be tormented day and night forever and ever.

 To be sure, eternal condemnation will already have been rendered on unbelievers.
-Jesus said in John 3:18, He who believes in [the Son] is not judged; he who does not believe has been judged already, because he has not believed in the name of the only begotten Son of God; but here, at the white throne, their condemnation will be declared to them openly; and just as after the Rapture each believer in the body will receive rewards according to the quality of each man's work (1 Corinthians 3:10-15), here, at the Great White Throne, degrees of punishment will be declared to the condemned, every one of them according to their deeds (Revelation 20:13).
+Jesus said in John 3:18, He who believes in [the Son] is not judged; he who does not believe has been judged already, because he has not believed in the name of the only begotten Son of God; but here, at the White Throne, their condemnation will be declared to them and carried out; and just as after the Rapture each believer in the body will receive rewards according to the quality of each man's work (1 Corinthians 3:10-15), here, at the Great White Throne, degrees of punishment will be declared to the condemned, every one of them according to their deeds (Revelation 20:13).